+The approach to determine the vertical ZOI for a specified HRR profile described in Section 06.03.01.02 was then used to calculate the vertical ZOI and corresponding damage time for each of the SF values.

-06.03.05 Table/Plot Set E: Severity Factor vs. Radial Target Distance
+06.03.05 Table/Plot Set E: Severity Factor and Damage Time vs. Radial Target Distance

-To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when the ignition source HRR that corresponds to a specified SF.
-Each table and plot provides the radial distances corresponding to SFs ranging from 0.02 to 0.for one of the ignition sources listed in Attachment 5 to Appendix F. Table/plot set E is used to conservatively estimate the SF for target or secondary combustible located within the radial ZOI based on its distance from the ignition source (Step 2.6.1) .
-The development of table/plot set E involved the same steps as for table/plot set D; except that .
+To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when exposed to the radiant heat flux from an ignition source with a HRR profile that corresponds to a specified SF.
+Each table and plot provides the radial distances corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5 to Appendix F. Table/plot set E is used to conservatively estimate the SF for a target or secondary combustible located within the radial ZOI based on its distance from the ignition source (Step 2.6.1), and to determine the corresponding damage or ignition time (needed to calculate the NSP in Step 2.7.1).
+The development of table/plot set E involved the same steps as for table/plot set D; except that the approach to determine the radial ZOI for a specified HRR profile described in Section 06.03.01.03 was used to calculate the radial ZOI and corresponding damage time for each of the SF values.

-06.03.06 Table/Plot Set : Detector Actuation and Sprinkler Activation Times
+06.03.06 Table/Plot Set F: Detector Actuation and Sprinkler Activation Times

-Table set consists of three subsets:
+Table/Plots set F consists of three subsets of tables:

 Tables to determine smoke detector actuation time.